 In a world where it seems like nothing worth having is ever free, it is refreshing to find truly useful freeware available without strings attached.
 PhotoScape is one such application.
 It provides robust image editing and enhancement features that rival those in expensive industry leading applications such as Photoshop, in an easy-to-use package ideal for small business owners on a budget.

 If you’re like many small business owners, you started your business because you are passionate about what you do, rather than passionate about the nuts and bolts of running a company.
-Those business management chores (such as bookkeeping, purchasing, invoicing and payment processing, recruiting, payroll, office cleaning, filing, etc.) are the price you pay to ensure that your dream business succeeds.
+Those business management chores (such as employee time tracking, bookkeeping, purchasing, invoicing and payment processing, recruiting, payroll, office cleaning, filing, etc.) are the price you pay to ensure that your dream business succeeds.
 And while outsourcing them all or purchasing software that automates most of them is tempting, it can often be cost prohibitive.